felys-lang/felys-docs/docs/src/quickstart.md

 ### Block

-The last statement of a block is also its return value.
+The last statement of a block is also the return value of the block.
 All statements before it must not have a return value.
-You need to use `;` to make them `void`, and the best practice is to always add the `;` except anything ends with `}` and this block also returns `void`.
+You can to use `;` to make them `void`, and the best practice is to always add the `;` except for expression ends with `}` and returns `void`.

 ```
 one = { 1 };